ls1intum/Artemis/src/main/resources/templates/haskell/test/readme.md

 ## Requirements

-Tests are run using [stack](https://docs.haskellstack.org/en/stable/README/).
+Tests are run using [stack](https://docs.haskellstack.org/en/stable/README/) in a docker container.

 ## Setup

 The executables specified in `test.cabal` expect the solution repository checked out in the `solution` subdirectory and the submission checked out in the `assignment` subdirectory.
-Moreover, it provides an executable to test the template repository locally by placing it in the `template` subdirectory.
+Moreover, `test.cabal` provides an executable to test the template repository locally.
+For this, it expects the template repository in the `template` subdirectory.

 You can use `../setup_exercise.sh` to conveniently setup this folder structure when checking out a new exercise.

 ## Running Tests